-Job Opportunities for Medical and Health Services Managers
+Is There Going to be Demand for Medical and Health Services Managers?

 There were about 352,200 jobs for Medical or Health Services Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 20.5% which is above the national average.
 The Bureau of Labor Statistics predicts 72,100 new jobs for Medical or Health Services Manager by 2026.
 Due to new job openings and attrition, there will be an average of 36,700 job openings in this field each year.

 The states with the most job growth for Medical or Health Services Manager are Arizona, Utah, and Nevada.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

 The salary for Medical and Health Services Managers ranges between about $58,680 and $182,600 a year.

 Medical and Health Services Managers who work in District of Columbia, New York, or California, make the highest salaries.

 Below is a list of the median annual salaries for Medical and Health Services Managers in different U.S. states.

 |District of Columbia||$145,760|